The term anatomy is the study of the structure or internal workings of an organism.

 The term morphology mainly deals with the study of the forms and the external structures of any living organism, which includes the shape, size and the structure.
 There are three main types of morphology :

 - Organ morphology.

-While morphology deals with the study of the form of things, anatomy is the study of the structure or internal workings of things.
 To have a better understanding of the anatomy and morphology of animal tissues, the example of a cockroach is used to demonstrate.
-Periplaneta americana happens to be the most common species of cockroach.
-They are generally brown in colour.
+Periplaneta Americana happens to be the most common species of cockroach.
+They are generally brown in color.

-Its morphology is quite easy to comprehend.
-An adult cockroach can be about 34 – 53 mm long with wings that extend beyond the tip of the abdomen in males.
-Common in all cockroaches are eyes, a mouth, salivary glands, antennae, brain, heart, colon, reproductive system, mid-guts, legs, esophagus, gastric caecea, fat bodies and malpighian tubules.
-Their eyes tend to possess more than a thousand lenses, allowing them to see multiple things at once and the body is segmented into three distinct regions, which are the head, thorax and abdomen, while covered by a brown colored hard exoskeleton which is made up of chitin.
-In each segment, the exoskeleton has hardened plates; called sclerites.
-The sclerites are called tergites; dorsally; and sternites; ventrally.
-The ventral and dorsal sclerites are joined together by a thin and flexible articular membrane.
-This is named the arthrodial membrane.
+Compared to other insects, the cockroach morphology is easy to understand.
+The length of an adult cockroach generally ranges between 34 – 53 mm long with wings, extend beyond the tip of the abdomen in males.
+The cockroach includes all the basic body features including the eyes, a mouth, brain, heart, salivary glands, antennae, colon, reproductive system, gastric caeca, legs, mid-guts, esophagus, fat bodies, and malpighian tubules.
+These insects have a pair of eyes which possess more than a thousand lenses, allowing them to see multiple things at the same time.
+The body of the cockroach is segmented into three distinct regions, head, thorax, and abdomen.
+The external region of the cockroach’s body is covered with the brown colored hard exoskeleton, which is composed of chitin.
+In each segment, the exoskeleton has hard plates called as sclerites.
+There are two types of sternites – dorsal and ventral which are joined together by a thin and flexible articular membrane and is called as the arthrodial membrane.